Tips for families

 • Include the entire family as you create a healthier lifestyle.

 • Try not to make too many changes at one time.
-Set your child up for success.
+Pick one or two goal to set your family up for success.

 • Increase the variety of fruits and vegetables you serve.
-And include a fruit or vegetable with all meals and snacks.
+Try them in different ways.

 • A regular routine is important for overall health.
-Kids need regular wake-up, going-to-bed, and meal times, even in the summer.
+Kids need regular wake-up, going-to-bed, and meal and snack times, even in the summer.

 Contact us